The New England Journal of Medicine March 29, 2018

 Tested

-FOLFOX4 (oxaliplatin + 5-FU/LV)
+FOLFOX4 (oxaliplatin + infusional 5-FU/LV) for 6 months

 Population

-Stage II and III colon cancer patients
+Patients with resected stage II or III colon cancer

 Comparator